Labetalol Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dizziness, nausea, fatigue, tingling of the scalp or skin, and fluid retention are the most commonly reported side effects.
+- Dizziness, nausea, fatigue, tingling of the scalp or skin, and fluid retention.

 - Labetalol lowers blood pressure more when standing than when sitting or lying down.
 This may cause postural hypotension (a noticeable drop in blood pressure when going from a sitting to a standing position).
 Symptoms may include dizziness.

-- Labetalol is also not suitable for people with certain heart conditions including cardiac failure, slow heartbeat (bradycardia), peripheral circulatory disorders (conditions that cause reduced blood flow to the hands or feet), and severe low blood pressure.
+- Labetalol is not suitable for people with certain heart conditions including cardiac failure, slow heartbeat (bradycardia), peripheral circulatory disorders (conditions that cause reduced blood flow to the hands or feet), and extremely low blood pressure.

 - Sudden discontinuation of labetalol has been associated with an exacerbation of angina, and occasionally heart attacks and arrhythmias.
 Dosage needs to be tapered off slowly.